qr4/rocket-paper-spacegoo/README.md

         {
           "id": 0,
           "owner_id": 0,            // player_id
-          "y": 0,
-          "x": 0,
+          "y": 0,                   // position of the planet "x": 0,
           "ships": [ 20, 20, 20 ],  // current amount of ships of type a,b,c
           "production": [ 1, 1, 1 ] // production of ships in each round/tick of type a, b, c,
         },
         ...
-      ],
-      "hyperlanes": [ // contains edges along which travel is allowed [0, 1],       // e.g. you can send ships from the first to the second planet [1, 0],
-        ...
-      ],
+      ]
     }
 ```